realbite/blix-rest/README.md

    redirect     : (path, status=302) redirect to another url. request_ip   : the ip of the request render_erb   : (template_name [,:layout=>name])
+   path_for     : (path) give the correct path for an internal path url_for      : (path) give the full url for an internal path

     to accept requests other than json then set :accept=>[:json,:html] as options        in the route